 No Species at Risk were observed during the field survey.
-On December 4th, 2017 MNRF's Make a Map: Natural Heritage Areas website was reviewed
+On December 4th, 2017 and again on June 9th, 2021 MNRF's Make a Map: Natural Heritage Areas website was reviewed.

-(www.giscoeapp.lrc.gov.on.ca/web/MNR/NHLUPS/NaturalHeritage/Viewer/Viewer.html).
 This site allows for a search of Threatened and Endangered species covered by the 2008 Endangered Species Act, as well as other species of interest.
 A search was conducted on the 1 km squares including the site and adjacent areas (18VR53-81, -90 and -91).
-No Species at Risk were identified for these 1 km squares, with one species of special concern, eastern wood pewee.
-Eastern wood pewee greater is found in larger deciduous and mixed forests with interior habitat.
+Two Species at Risk were identified for these 1 km squares, butternut and bobolink.
+They are discussed below and were not found on the site.
+Two species of special concern, eastern wood pewee and snapping turtle, were also recorded for these squares.
+Eastern wood pewee is found in larger deciduous and mixed forests with interior habitat.
 This species was not noted during the breeding bird surveys and forest interior habitat is not present on the site.
+No suitable turtle habitat is on or adjacent to the site.